-No matter where you are starting, a credit score of 599 or below or a credit score of 700 or above, the following tips will improve your credit scores.
+No matter where you’re starting, a credit score of 599 or a credit score of 700, the following tips will help improve scores.

 The better your credit score, the better your interest rates and loan terms.
 Good credit scores can bring a financial peace of mind and one less thing to worry about in a volatile economy.